Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Modelling

-As we can see in Fig.\,\ref{fig:fit_model_fnu}, our best-fitting model likely captures the representative average field strength on the WD surface, as the shape of the SED and the location of the two main Lyman absorption features are well represented.
-However, we can see that the geometry of the field that we chose for the model is likely different from the true field structure on the WD, as the shapes of the Lyman lines and of the Balmer edges in the 2000--3000\,\AA\ range are not well reproduced.
-As we mentioned in the previous section, modelling the correct structure of the magnetic field on the surface of the WD is beyond the scope of this paper; however, we caution the reader that the stellar parameters listed in Table~\ref{tab:ZTFJ1901} quote only statistical errors and we expect larger systematic errors to be introduced by the simplified modelling of the magnetic field structure.
+The best-fitting model likely captures a representative average field strength on the WD surface, because it reproduces both the SED shape and the locations of the two main Lyman absorption features.
+However, the shapes of the Lyman lines and of the Balmer edges in the 2000--3000\,\AA\ range are not fully reproduced, indicating that the assumed field geometry differs from the true surface field structure.
+As discussed above, modelling the full magnetic geometry is beyond the scope of this paper; therefore, the stellar parameters listed in Table~\ref{tab:summary} quote only statistical errors, while the simplified field model is expected to introduce larger systematic uncertainties.

-As can be seen in the marginalised distributions of the parameter posteriors in Fig. \ref{fig:SED-fit}, the radius, temperature and magnetic field are clearly correlated.
-Since we only fit the average spectrum, this degeneracy is expected.
-The use of magnetic models and the extended UV coverage obtained thanks to HST provides, nonetheless, a significant improvement in the characterisation of the physical parameters of the WD compared to previous estimates.
-In an upcoming paper, we plan to develop a more sophisticated model that includes complex phase-dependent magnetic field geometry, which will allow us to break the degeneracy between the radius, temperature and magnetic field.

-\subsection{Inferring Mass and Cooling age}
+\subsection{Inferring mass and cooling age}